 As one psychologist put it, "The goal [of therapy] is that you should know yourself more fully...to be more fully human, and a better version of yourself” (Dr. Jonathan Shedler).

 The process of psychotherapy is a collaborate experience between you and me.
 The first few sessions will be spent getting to know each other, clarifying your presenting concerns, identifying a formal diagnosis (if there is one), and discussing what might be a helpful course of action.
 Treatment frequency and duration can vary, depending on your presenting concerns, and is informed by multiple relevant factors.
-Determining length of treatment is also a collaborative process and I encourage you to ask any questions you might have about your treatment during our work together.
+Determining frequency and duration of treatment is also a collaborative process, and I encourage you to ask any questions you might have about your treatment throughout our work together.